boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 ![](report/assets/pictures/sigmoid-derivative.png){#fig:sigmoidAF_derivative width=45%}

 The sigmoid function and its derivative.
+Figures from [@ActivationFunctions].
 </div>

 As seen on [@fig:sigmoidAF_derivative], which is the derivative of the sigmoid function in [@fig:sigmoidAF], the derivative function will yield a low value whenever the sigmoid function is nearing it's maximum and minimum value.